ItzShittyPaper/KarateAudio/README.md

 ## Fan-Made Michaelsoft© Binbows™ support is encouraged and appreciated.
 But i won't support it probably.

-## If you payed someone for this shit, you have been scammed.
+## If you bought that shit for money, you have been scammed.
-My shit is free, go beat up that guy.
+My shit is free lmao.
 And how did you bought this?
 Get real, nobody would pay for this piece of turd.

 # DI ENT